orbitalchicken/Roadmap/Postponed.md

 		menu: keywords (for searching) aren't l10n'd
 		menu: Even after setting org.cinnamon.desktop.lockdown.disable-lock-screen to true, the lock button still appears on cinnamon menu applet...
 		menu: When creating a new menu item the icon does not appear.
 It is ok in the menu editor.

 	other:
-		screenshot filenames aren't handy (Screenshot from 2014-02-17 14:46:32.png) In gThumb, select a picture, right-click on it, select “Set as Desktop Background”, once applied, click the “Preferences” button on the green banner that just appeared at the bottom of the gThumb window and you’ll get the error message “Failed to execute child process “gnome-control-center” (No such file or directory)”
+		screenshot filenames aren't handy (Screenshot from 2014-02-17 14:46:32.png) In gThumb, select a picture, right-click on it, select “Set as Desktop Background”, once applied, click the “Preferences” button on the green banner that just appeared at the bottom of the gThumb window and you’ll get the error message “Failed to execute child process “gnome-control-center” (No such file or directory)” refactor css theme to gain responsiveness.
+		consider using search providers.

 MATE
 ----